 Short-term (approximately 12 sessions) individual and couples counseling is available to students who are struggling with issues such as:

-1. Please arrive 10-15 minutes before your scheduled appointment to complete forms on our computers.
+- Please allocate 10-15 minutes before your scheduled appointment to complete intake paperwork.
 This information will help your counselor prepare for the session.

-8. To maximize your time, we ask that your limit the use of phones or computers during the session.
+- To maximize your time, we ask that your limit the use of phones or other devices during the session.

 Personal Counseling Staff

-Support Groups generally consist of five to ten HCC students meeting face to face with one or two trained therapists in a one-hour session.
-Meetings are held in a closed and safe environment where members can explore their concerns and feelings with one another.
+Group counseling generally consists of five to ten HCC students meeting with one or two counselors in a one-hour session.
+Meetings offer members the opportunity to explore their concerns and feelings with one another.
 Members receive support and feedback from others as they share their struggles.
 All members agree to maintain confidentiality.

-Some of the benefits of participating in support groups include:
+Some of the benefits of participating in group counseling include:

 - Understanding that you are not alone in your thoughts and concerns